 However, the Sony RX100 III is close behind, and is the clear winner in a few important areas.
 Well, each has its pros and cons.
 Here’s my detailed, real world comparison of these tech wonders (it almost seems unfair to simply call them pocket cameras, right?).
 All sample images were taken by me.

 You may be wondering why I chose to review the Sony RX100 III instead of the newest version, the RX100V.
 It’s because the Mk3 is the best ND Filter option for those looking to spend around the same as a Ricoh GR II.
-The Ricoh has come down in price, and can now be found for just around $599 on Amazon and on Lazada (Asia).
+The Ricoh has come down in price, and at the time of writing can be found for just around $599 on Amazon.

 Of course, the RX100 III has a wider 24mm lens than the GR II’s 28mm, but for me that was a benefit.
 I mostly shoot landscapes, and I suspect that *most* general consumers interested in the RX100 would also prefer the wider lens.
 Besides, you can always zoom to 28mm, the lens is still pretty fast @ f2.5 .